 - Use in commerce: The defendant must have used the infringing mark in connection with the sale, offering for sale, distribution, or advertising of goods or services.

 This can be a serious problem.
 It can damage the reputation of the business, confuse consumers, and lead to lost sales.
 People who believe that their trademarks are being infringed can take legal action to protect their rights.

 Owners have the right to take legal action against infringers to protect their intellectual property.
 Remedies may include injunctive relief (to stop the infringing activity), monetary damages, and in some cases, the destruction of infringing goods.

-It’s important to consult with a qualified intellectual property attorney to understand the specific laws and procedures in your jurisdiction, as they can vary amongst states.
+It’s important to consult with a qualified intellectual property attorney to understand the trademark law and specific procedures in your jurisdiction, as they can vary amongst states.

 One of the most internal business conflicts, it deals with the issues the company is facing with its employees.
 These disputes often require a specialized business lawyer because this area of law can be further divided into smaller categories.
 These can include wage disputes, wrongful termination, Family and Medical Leave disputes, plus harassment and discrimination claims.
 Disputes often involve federal employment laws as well as state-level laws, so business litigators in this area must be knowledgeable in both.

 Firms can file a claim against employees that violate agreements such as non-disclosure agreements.
 However, they need to be careful, as an employee can also sue them for wrongful termination, harassment or discrimination.
 So the organisation will need to have a very good work environment in order to win the case, as every process will be checked, their work culture, and fairness.
 If the firm allows the co-workers to create a hostile work environment, the employees are not at fault, but instead, it will fall on the company.

 These claims may be pursued in agencies, which will have different procedures and laws than in a state court.
 A qualified employment litigation attorney will help keep the business on track as they handle a claim.